jadounrahul/kartsnms/doc/Support/SNMP-Configuration-Examples.md

 IPv4 and IPv6 respectively

-Uncomment and change the following line to give read access to the username created above (rouser is what LibreNMS uses) :
+Uncomment and change the following line to give read access to the username created above (rouser is what KartsNMS uses) :

 ```
 #rouser authPrivUser priv